apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 If a session has finished an operation, it will be put back to the pool automatically.
 If a session connection is broken, the session will be removed automatically and the pool will try to create a new session and redo the operation.
+You can also specify an url list of multiple reachable nodes when creating a SessionPool, just as you would when creating a Session.
+To ensure high availability of clients in distributed cluster.

 For query operations: